antonvikstrom/1-building-secure-home-cyber-lab/readme.md

 Next, I used Proxmox's virtual switch settings to create five virtual networks named `vmbr1` through `vmbr5`.
 I left these networks completely disconnected from my physical home network so no traffic could leak out.
 In the center, I installed pfSense to act as my central router and firewall, mapping my bridge numbers directly to my subnets.
 I assigned static IPs to my core servers and set up DHCP for the client zones.

 To manage the lab remotely without exposing it to the web, I created an unprivileged Alpine Linux container running WireGuard.
 Because of the safety locks on unprivileged containers, it couldn't talk to the network cards.
 I found out I had to manually edit the container's config file on Proxmox to pass through the `/dev/net/tun` device.
+By keeping this container unprivileged and only passing through this one specific network link, I locked it down.
+If someone ever hacks my VPN, they will be completely trapped inside that single container and won't be able to touch my main Proxmox host.

 <img width="896" height="236" alt="Screenshot 2026-07-14 at 12 27 03" src="https://github.com/user-attachments/assets/2011275f-3b0e-4b23-847a-aafa5bedf688" />